SwirX/SP2YTMusic/README.md

 After getting your YouTube tokens, SPY2YTM will ask you to provide a Spotify client id and client secret.
 The process for getting those tokens from spotify is a bit tricky, here is how to get them:

-First, in your browser, you need to navigate to the [Spotify developer dashboard](https://developer.spotify.com/dashboard).
+First, in your browser, you need to navigate to the <a href="https://developer.spotify.com/dashboard" target="_blank">Spotify developer dashboard</a>.
 Once you're logged into your Spotify account and on the dashbaord, click the "Create App" button on the top right.
 You then need to enter some details:

 - App name: get my music
 - App description: gets my music